What Do Medical and Clinical Laboratory Technologist Do?

 The states with the most job growth for Medical & Clinical Laboratory Technologist are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Rhode Island, Connecticut, or Illinois.
 These states have the worst job growth for this type of profession.

-What Tools do Medical and Clinical Laboratory Technologists Use?
+Tools & Technologies Used by Medical and Clinical Laboratory Technologists

 - Microsoft Excel